 By keeping them well informed and respecting their rights, they’re more likely to leave the home clean and tidy for those viewings.
 You could consider offering your tenants incentives, such as reduced rent during the time the home is being sold.
 Or, if they are keen to leave, agree to let them go before the end of their fixed term contract if they find a new property they like.

 If you have a buy-to-let property that is empty and costing you money we can buy it in just seven days.
 If you have tenants on site we can arrange to complete the sale on the day they leave, so that you don’t have to continue paying a mortgage when you’re not generating an income from the property.
 And because we buy using our own cash funds we’re never tied to an unpredictable chain of buyers that could fall through.
-When we tell you a completion date we’ll stick to it.
+After giving you a completion date, we stick to it.